gobiz-go/gobiz_be/README.md

 # Golang template for CI/CD in alwaysdata.com

 This is a simple Golang template using Go Fibre as the base framework, and mongodb.com as database host.
 It is compatible with alwaysdata.com CI/CD deployment.
+Inside the folder .github/workflows, you might choose your cloud provider and remove the .template extension :
+1. fly.io: fly.yml
+2. alwaysdata.com: alwaysdata.yml

 ## MongoDB Preparation